 An amortization schedule is a list of payments for a mortgage or loan, which shows how each payment is applied to both the principal amount and the interest.
 The schedule shows the remaining balance still owed after each payment is made, so you know how much you have left to pay.
 To create an amortization schedule using Excel, you can use our free amortization calculator which is able to handle the type of rounding required of an official payment schedule.
-You can use the the free loan amortization schedule for mortgages, auto loans, consumer loans, and business loans.
+You can use the free loan amortization schedule for mortgages, auto loans, consumer loans, and business loans.
 If you are a small private lender, you can download the commercial version and use it to create a repayment schedule to give to the borrower.

 Loan Amortization Schedule